Authors & Events

 Arthur Pfefferkorn is a has-been, or perhaps a never-was: a middle-aged college professor with long-dead literary aspirations.
 When his oldest friend, bestselling thriller writer William de VallÃ¨e, is lost at sea, Pfefferkorn is torn between envy and grief, for de VallÃ¨e not only outshone Pfefferkorn professionally, but married the woman Pfefferkorn loved.Pfefferkornâ€™s decision to reconnect with de VallÃ¨eâ€™s widow sets in motion a surreal chain of events, plunging him into a shadowy realm of double crosses and intrigue, a world where no one can be trusted–and nothing can be taken seriously.

-Jesse Kellerman won the Princess Grace Award for best young American playwright and is the author of Sunstroke, Trouble, The Genius (for which he won the 2010 Grand Prix des Lectrices de Elle), The Executor, and Potboiler (for which he… More about Jesse Kellerman
+Jesse Kellerman won the Princess Grace Award for best young American playwright and is the author of Sunstroke, Trouble (nominated for the ITW Thriller Award for Best Novel), The Genius (winner of the Grand Prix des Lectrices de Elle), The Executor, and Potboiler (nominated for the Edgar Award for Best… More about Jesse Kellerman

 “Very funny—and insightful.”—Booklist